Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 For the configuration, you need to create a subnet in the previously created private network and add the CIDR of the public IP block to it.

 > [!warning]
 > This action can only be performed from the Horizon interface or the Openstack client API.
-For now, we are only going to document the steps via the Horizon Interface.
 >

 #### From the Horizon interface